json-api/json-api/format/index.md

 The value of the `"attributes"` key is an "attributes object".
 The attributes object is a JSON object that represents information about the resource object.

-The members of the attributes object ("attributes") shares namespace with the members of the relationships object of the resource object; that is, attributes of a given resource object **MUST** be named differently than its relationships.
+The members of the attributes object ("attributes") share a namespace with the members of the relationships object of the resource object; that is, attributes of a given resource object **MUST** be named differently than its relationships.
 The attributes object **MUST NOT** contain `id` or `type` members.
 Apart from